THE PURPOSE OF THE BOARD OF TRUSTEES

 THE USE OF COLLEGE FACILITIES

-The Kirtland Community College’s district’s investment in physical facilities has as its first priority in usage the education of students.
-The resources of the college, both personnel and facilities, should be available for education for all citizens in the community who desire to use them, consistent with statutes, fiscal conditions, and board regulations.
+The Kirtland Community College’s district’s investment in physical facilities has as its first priority in usage of the education of students.
+The resources of the college, both personnel, and facilities should be available for education for all citizens in the community who desire to use them, consistent with statutes, fiscal conditions, and board regulations.

 The library has been designed as an integral part of the college and the community which it serves.
 The library of Kirtland Community College is dedicated to providing the students, faculty, staff, and citizens with the best materials and finest services possible.
 Every effort is made to gather a collection of materials that continually support the curriculum needs of the college.
 The library accepts the added responsibility of supplementing the collections of the public and school libraries of the district by providing access to in-depth resources not ordinarily found in rural area libraries.